fl-yu/CUT-RUNTools-2.0/docs/bulk-QUICK.md

 To walk through the pipeline quickly, we make an small example of GATA1 CUT&RUN dataset from [our paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1802-4) only containing data from chromosome 11 (can be found in the folder `exampleData` ) to illustrate the usage of our bulk data analysis pipeline.
 It will take roughly less than half an hour to run the entire pipeline from raw sequencing data using a laptop with 4 cores.

-Download the example data `exampleData-bulk.zip` with two fastq files suffix with R1_001.fastq.gz, and R2_001.fastq.gz in the `exampleData` folder.
+Download the example data with two fastq files suffix with R1_001.fastq.gz, and R2_001.fastq.gz in the `exampleData` folder.

 To configure the exampleData_configure.sh file:
 > specify the *workdir*;